STAT545-UBC-hw-2018-19/hw03-JasmineLib/STAT545_hw003_JLB.md

 The histogram is helpful for quantifying the number of countries with a particular GDP.
 For example, Europe has over 13 countries with a GDP over 10000.

-**Task 3 Compute a trimmed mean of life expectancy for different years.**
+**Task 3 Compute a trimmed mean of life expectancy for different years**

 I will find the 30% trimmed mean life expectancy for different years.